hakito/PHP-Stuzza-EPS-BankTransfer/README.md

 PHP-Stuzza-EPS-BankTransfer
 ===========================

-PHP implementation of the Austrian e-payment standard "eps", specified by Stuzza.
+PHP implementation of the Austrian e-payment standard "eps" (Version 2.5), specified by Stuzza.
 See http://www.stuzza.at/de/component/k2/item/23-eps-ueberweisung.html or http://www.eps-ueberweisung.at/

 Installation
 ------------